theseer/phpdox/README.markdown

 * If you run phpdox.php and get the following error:
-    PHP Fatal error:  Uncaught exception 'LogicException' with message 'Passed array does not specify an existing static method (class '\ezcBase' not found)' in /var/www/phpdox/phpdox.php:65

-Make sure you're using PHP 5.3+.
-If your setup is ok, you might want to try to edit the line 65 of the phpdox.php file to remove the \.
-Change this line:
-spl_autoload_register( array('\ezcBase','autoload'));
-To this:
-spl_autoload_register( array('ezcBase','autoload'));
+    PHP Warning:  require(TheSeer/DirectoryScanner/autoload.php): failed to open stream: No such file or directory in /var/www/phpdox/phpdox.php on line 44

+Make sure you've installed the pear dependencies mentionned in the requirement section.

+* If you try to install theseer/fXSL and get the following error: theseer/fXSL requires PHP extension "xsl"
+    No valid packages found
+    install failed

+Try to install the xsl extention of PHP.
+On Ubuntu, you can simply use:
+    sudo apt-get install php5-xsl

+Once the extention is installed, you can re-try to install the fXSL dependency.